 This is the first external evaluation of this PSP.
 Therefore, there are no previous reports or any action points that can be addressed.
-The persons who participated in this evaluation made clear that they would address any significant issues identified in this external report of the EEAP.
-Overall, the procedure of external evaluation of the PSP Advanced Technologies of Computer Systems at the University of Western Attika was conducted well.
-All presentations and discussions took place in a very constructive atmosphere.
+The persons participated in this evaluation made clear that they will address any major issues identified in this external report of the EEAP.
+Overall, the procedure of external evaluation of the PSP New Generation Communication Networks and Distributed Applications Environments at the University of Western Attika was conducted well.
+All presentation and discussions took place in a very constructive atmosphere.,

-This PSP finds the accreditation procedure appropriate for its further evolution in training graduate students in Advanced Technologies of Computer Systems for teaching, research, and professional careers.
-In the discussions, there has been a limited attempt to address some of the points made here.
+This PSP finds the accreditation procedure appropriate for its further evolution in the training of graduate students in New Generation Communication Networks and Distributed Applications Environments for teaching, research and professional careers.
+In the discussions there has been a limited attempt to address some of the points made here.